Home » Our School » Exam results and performance data » Exam Information

 In the case of an accident that means you are unable to write it may be possible to provide you with a scribe to write your answers but will need as much prior notice as possible.

-You will need to obtain medical evidence (from your GP or hospital) if you wish the school to make an appeal for Special Consideration on your behalf (see below).
+You will need to obtain medical evidence (from your GP or hospital) if you wish the school to make an appeal for Special Consideration on your behalf.

 You must contact the school at least 30 minutes before an exam giving full details if you are unable to attend due to illness.